dokc/how-to-dok/resources/Introduction-to-Cloud-Native.md

 ### **Why Cloud Native?**   <hr/>

 Since the cloud reduces the overhead cost of owning a server and configuring it to run our application, it makes more sense to use a cloud service to run our application which makes the whole process easy.
-The cloud offers various services that can be utilied to make our applications more efficient.<br/><br/>
+The cloud offers various services that can be utilised to make our applications more efficient.<br/><br/>
-Some of the various service included with a cloud :
+Some of the various services included with a cloud :
 - Isolation
 - Scalability
 - Value-added cloud services